SS Koombana: Aftermath

 On 21 April 1912, a memorial concert in memory of Koombanas victims was held at His Majesty's Theatre, Perth.
 Many dignitaries, and hundreds of other people attended.
-In an address to the audience, the newly elected Dean of Perth, the Very Reverend HF Mercer, appealed for support to a Koombana relief fund, which had been established by the Lord Mayor of Perth and owner of the theatre, TG Molloy.
+In an address to the audience, the newly elected Dean of Perth, the Very Reverend HF Mercer, appealed for support to a Koombana relief fund, which had been established by the Lord Mayor of Perth and owner of the theatre, Thomas Molloy.

 After Koombanas loss, the Adelaide Steamship Co sent another of its ships, Allinga, to take over the northwest run.
 Soon after, the company withdrew Allinga from the route, after it lost the contract to the State Shipping Service of Western Australia, that the Scaddan government had recently established.
 The company's withdrawal was a major impetus for the early development of the State Shipping Service, which was to dominate the northwest trade for the rest of the twentieth century.